barrywark/jayaraman-importer/README.rst

 =========================================

-This project contains Matlab[1]_ code for importing data for Vivek Jayaraman's lab into the `Ovation Scientific Data Management System <http://physionconsulting.com/web/Ovation.html>`.
+This project contains Matlab [#]_ code for importing data for Vivek Jayaraman's lab into the `Ovation Scientific Data Management System <http://physionconsulting.com/web/Ovation.html>`.

+The importer is modularized into individual Matlab functions that import components of the Jayaraman data:

+- ``insertXSGEpoch`` and ``appendXSG`` which insert a new ovation.Epoch for an XSG file or append an XSG file to an existing ``ovation.Epoch`` respectively
+- ``appendScanImageTiff`` which appends a ScanImage TIFF's data to an existing ``ovation.Epoch``
+- ``appendSeq`` which appends a .seq data file to an existing ``ovation.Epoch``

 Basic Usage
 -----------